Who We Are:

 Office of Regulatory Policy, Immediate Office – Room 6269, 10903 New Hampshire Avenue, Silver Spring, MD 20993

 You will work closely with ORP and other CDER staff on projects involving the Federal Food, Drug, and Cosmetic Act (FD&C Act) and other applicable laws, regulations, and policies.
 Work will include legal research, writing, and related tasks.
-Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate on important projects that affect health and safety issues of wide public interest.
+Because ORP considers a variety of complex health policy and drug law issues, this internship offers a challenging work experience and the opportunity to participate on important projects that affect health and safety topics of wide public interest.

 To be eligible for the internship, a candidate must be in good academic standing and be available to work approximately 30-40 hours per week.
 A successful candidate will possess strong legal research and writing skills and the ability to effectively communicate in a team-oriented environment.
 We evaluate candidates based on a variety of factors, including professional and volunteer experiences (in particular related to health or life sciences), interest in health law and policy, and familiarity with the principles of the FD&C Act and administrative law.
 Interns will have to pass a security screening.

 To apply for the internship, please send a cover letter, resume, and transcript (official or unofficial) to: CDER-ORP-DRPI-InternProgram@fda.hhs.gov.

 If you have any questions, please feel free to contact Tess Hess or Aaron Young at CDER-ORP-DRPI-InternProgram@fda.hhs.gov.